CESNET/du-docs/docs/operators/postgres.md

 That requests 3 node cluster.

 Note: Cluster instances consume more resources and you must conside how much resources you have available.
-Cluster instance consumes `numberOfInstances` multiply `limits` of resources.
+Cluster instance consumes `numberOfInstances * limits` of resources.

 ## Utilizing Local Storage

 It is possible to use a local storage (SSD) instead of NFS or any network-backed PVC.
 While it is not possible to directly request local storage in `volume` section, it is still possible to use local storage.
-You can [download](postgres/minimal-local-postgres-manifest.yaml) single instance manifest, it can be used also for the cluster instance setting desired `numberOfInstances`.
+You can download [single instance manifest](postgres/minimal-local-postgres-manifest.yaml) which can be used for the cluster instance as well (setting desired `numberOfInstances`).

 ```yaml
 volume: